The pure pleasure holiday in the Tyrolean mountains

 Crown of young mountain lamb, homemade brawn, roast Tyrolean veal and fine soups have been our staple for centuries.
 We just don’t give it fancy names and prefer it to be plain and simple.
-Most of our raw ingredients come straight from our farm and are cooked by Inge and Eva and their team.
+Most of our raw ingredients come straight from our farm and are cooked by Martin and his team.
 Milk, eggs, meat, bacon, sausages, and fresh herbs from our herb garden like lovage, thyme, sage, chives and parsley.
 And of course, the crops from the fields like potatoes and other vegetables, chanterelles and porcini mushrooms from our forests and fish from our streams and plenty of game.

 O‘gstochens, Gröstl and